-The best beaches are somewhat rocky and often have pebbles and rock pools rather than being pristine and sandy.
+The best beaches for sea glass collecting and beachcombing are somewhat rocky and often have pebbles and rock pools rather than being pristine and sandy.
 As for the best time to go seaglassing: Try to visit as the tide is going out so you’ll be there for low tide.
-And if you can visit after a spring tide or a storm, all the better.
-And please respect the local laws: If the glass is for looking only, then try your best not to succumb to temptation.
+And if you can visit after a spring low tide or a storm, all the better.
+And please respect the local laws: If the beach glass is for looking only, then try your best not to succumb to temptation.

 What Is the Rarest Color of Sea Glass?

 Orange is the rarest sea glass color.
 This is because there was very little orange glass made throughout history.
 The orange color was never really popular for mass-produced glassware and bottles so most great pieces of orange sea glass come from vases and decorative tableware.
 Clear glass is common and worthless.

 Is It Okay to Take Sea Glass From the Beach?

 Yes, it is okay to take sea glass from the beach unless there are specific local laws or regulations that only allow you to find sea glass and admire it.
 In most cases, taking sea glass away is actually encouraged as it helps to clean up beaches.
 The colored glass looks pretty but it’s technically litter so find a good place and pick great pieces for your collection.